History of Geneva in Timeline

 As of 2019, Geneva had an unemployment rate of 3.9%.

-In the 2019 federal election for the Swiss National Council, the most popular party in Geneva was the Green Party, which received 26% of the vote.
+In the 2019 federal election for the Swiss National Council, the Green Party was the most popular party with 26% of the vote.

 March 2020: Municipal Council Election

-As of April 2020, Geneva's Administrative Council is made up of two representatives each of the Social Democratic Party (PS) and the Green Party (PES), and one member of the Christian Democratic Party (PDC).
+As of April 2020, Geneva's Administrative Council is made up of two representatives each of the Social Democratic Party (PS) and the Green Party (PES), and one member of the Christian Democratic Party (PDC), giving the left-wing parties a female majority in the election held on 15 March / 5 April 2020.

 June 2020: Start of Administrative Council Term

-The current term of office for Geneva's Administrative Council began on 1 June 2020.
+From 1 June 2020, the current term of office for the Administrative Council began.

 2021: Revision of the Lighting Plan

-In 2021, Geneva's Office cantonal de l'agriculture et de la nature (OCAN) introduced dark infrastructure in the form of black corridors as part of the 2021 revision of the Lighting Plan (Plan Lumière).
+In 2021, Geneva's Office cantonal de l'agriculture et de la nature (OCAN) 2021 revision of the Lighting Plan (Plan Lumière) further introduces dark infrastructure in the form of black corridors (Trame Noire).

 In 2021, Genève-Servette HC reached the league finals but lost to EV Zug.

-In 2023, Genève-Servette HC won its first championship, defeating EHC Biel in game 7 at home, with many fans watching on a giant TV screen outside the arena.
+In 2023, Genève-Servette HC won its first championship by winning game 7 at home against EHC Biel.
+An estimated 7,000 fans watched the game on a giant TV screen in front of the arena.

-February 2024: Genève-Servette HC Wins Champions Hockey League
+February 2024: Genève-Servette HC Won Champions Hockey League

-In February 2024, Genève-Servette HC won the Champions Hockey League, securing their first European title in front of a large crowd at Patinoire des Vernets and with additional fans in a fanzone.
+In February 2024, Genève-Servette HC won the Champions Hockey League, securing their first European title.
+An estimated 5,000 fans watched the game in a fanzone in front of the arena.

 2024: Liveability and Expense Ranking